 Charlottesville, Virginia 22902

-PVCC students must complete and submit an application for membership, be in good standing and meet the academic requirements detailed below.
+PVCC students must be in good standing and meet the academic requirements detailed below.

-For students with 12-30 credit hours in a program of study at PVCC:
+Students with 12-30 credit hours in a program of study must:

 - Be enrolled full time at PVCC during the semester she/he becomes a member.